ErikVerheul/OneBacklog/README.md

 # install CouchDB locally
 Install the CouchDb version 3.0.0 or higher (the same-site attribute is supported starting with this version) locally and create a server admin account.
 The app uses a secure https connection using port 6984 with cooky authentication to connect to the database.
-See https://gist.github.com/cecilemuller/9492b848eb8fe46d462abeb26656c4f8 for how to create a HTTPS certificate for localhost domains
-Copy the certificate and the private key to <couchdb install directory>couchdb/etc/cert Edit the local.ini file in <couchdb install directory>couchdb/etc/:
+See https://onebacklog.net/localhost-https.html for how to create a HTTPS certificate for localhost domains Edit the local.ini file in <couchdb install directory>couchdb/etc/:
 [couchdb]
 users_db_security_editable = true